Past Februarys, we invited guests to “show your sweetie(s) some love.” Saturday afternoon, February 11, 2012.

 The Friends’ work at Conservatory over the last 10 years flipped, in productive ways, the 1% for art model—asking what would happen if not only the last, but the first, 1-2%, even 10% … Read More

-Multi-media artist and recycler Monica Lee inspired us once again our card making party.
+Multi-media artist and recycler Monica Lee inspires us once again our card making party.
 This year, she and artist Dorothy Yuki add ornaments!
-Check out her wonderful pictures and blog post about the day!
+Check out her wonderful pictures and blog post about earlier incarnations day!

 Monica Lee, artist-in-residence at Ruth’s Table (Bethany Senior Center), has been a professional photographer in San Francisco for 30 years.
 Her works, including three books, have been published nationally and internationally.
 Most recently, Monica has devoted her time to her life-long passion for making art.
 She has been influenced all her life by her 90-year-old father who can always be found making and building things.
 She has taught dozens of craft workshops in the Bay Area with participants ages 2-99 … Read More